bwasti/wasmblr/README.md

 A single header file Web Assembly assembler.

 This library makes it easier to generate web assembly binaries directly from C++.
-Perhaps useful for JIT compilation from within projects compiled with Emscripten.
+Useful for JIT compilation from within projects compiled with Emscripten.
 For examples see below, or read the `test.cc` file.

 Contributions welcome!